Sheko100/polly/README.md

 #### Deployment

+You can deploy the smart contract whether you are deploying your own version or redeploying it to another chain.

 Before you deploy, you will have to prepare your ```.env``` file:

 1. Rename ```.env.example``` in the root of the project to  ```.env```